Tep1g/notes/content/gem5/Introduction.md

 <img src="images/debian.png" alt="debian" width="100"/>

 ## Git
-I will be using Git as my version control system with GitHub as my platform, this means that all my changes to my forked gem5 repo will be organized and timestamped.
+I will be using Git as my version control system with GitHub as my platform, this means that every change to my forked gem5 repo will be organized and timestamped.
 My gem5 repo can be found [here](https://github.com/Tep1g/gem5).

 <img src="images/github.png" alt="github" width="100"/>